Leg and Ankle Swelling

 There are a number of potential causes of leg, foot, and ankle swelling, including lifestyle factors, medications, and medical conditions.

-Some of the causes of leg swelling are related to lifestyle factors, such as:
+Some of the causes of are related to lifestyle factors, such as:

 - Having a job that requires long periods of time standing or sitting.
-When your calf muscles remain inactive for significant periods of time, it hinders their ability to pump fluid back upwards toward your heart, which leads to retention of blood and lymphatic fluid that causes leg swelling.
+When your calf muscles remain inactive for significant periods of time, it hinders their ability to pump fluid back upwards toward your heart, which leads to retention of blood and lymphatic fluid.

 - Being overweight or obese.
 Excess body weight can lead to poor blood circulation, resulting in fluid buildup.